THIS IS THE 2017 VERSION OF THIS STORY – CLICK HERE FOR THE 2020 EDITION

 JINX – The six part show by Andrew Jarecki and Marc Smerling (the team behind Oscar nominated “Capturing The Friedmans”) follows the story of Robert Durst (with Durst willingly participating) an heir around whom most humans seem to be dying whenever it is convenient for him.
 The series is tightly plotted, endlessly frustrating, and the finale is one of those great “HOLY SHIT!” moments that qualify as “stranger than fiction”.
 AVAILABLE ON: HBO GO, Amazon Prime

-MAKING A MURDERER – If you are not watching Netflix’s answer to nation’s Serial podcast obsession you are clearly not interested in having anything to talk about with your coworkers.
+MAKING A MURDERER – Last year, If you were not watching Netflix’s answer to nation’s Serial podcast obsession you are clearly not interested in having anything to talk about with your coworkers.
 A story of a man acquitted of a crime he didn’t commit (after serving 18 years in jail based purely on circumstantial evidence mind you) only to be saddled with another one promptly upon leaving, is frustrating, fascinating, and everything in between.
 AVAILABLE ON: Instant Netflix

 PARADISE LOST TRILOGY: A classic in the “movie as an agent of change” genre of crime documentary filmmaking, Paradise Lost tells (and further) uncovers the story of the “West Memphis Three,” a trio of Arkansas teens dubiously convicted, and later exonerated, of the murder and mutilation of three younger boys.
 AVAILABLE ON: Amazon Prime

 So, there’s that.
 Feel free to discuss YOUR favorites in the comments and happy watching and puzzle solving everyone!